dmitryduev/kowalski-archived/kowalski/doc/querying_databases.md

 The DB access API supports two types of queries: `cone search` and `general search`.
 We are using a `MongoDB` `NoQSL` database on the backend.
 The query syntax might look unusual if you are experienced in `SQL`, but feels quite natural if you are using `python`.
-If you have a query in mind, but only know how to express it in English or in `SQL`, email that to Dima <a href="mailto:duev@caltech.edu">`duev@caltech.edu`</a>, you will get help for converting that into something understandable by the API.

 #### Cone search